dantaber/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > `xargs` executes a command on all of the items that are read from standard input.
-It's useful for repeating some operation on many files at once.
+It's useful for repeating an operation on many files at once.
 For example, if I wanted to search my ds directory for every Python file where I mention 'nutmeg', I could type:

 `find ds -name "*.py" | xargs grep "nutmeg"`